odezzshuuk/linked-notes/sorted/dotNET/unity/unity-animation.md

 **Step 2:** Create [Animator](#Animator), there are 2 ways to create an Animator:

-- Directly [Create Animation On Object](), which will automatically create an Animator
+- Directly [Create Animation On Object](), which will automatically attach an animator to the GameObject
 - Add Animator [Component]() to GameObject. specify controller manually

 **Step 3:** Create Animation Clips, also 2 ways